 OpenVPN: The Old Guard, Still Reliable

-OpenVPN's main advantage today is its sheer flexibility.
-It can run in two modes:
+Its main advantage is flexibility.
+It runs in two modes:

 IKEv2/IPsec: The Master of Mobile